shantanu778/shantanu778.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-10-11 10:00:00-0400
+date: 2023-11-10 10:00:00-0400
 inline: true
 related_posts: false
 ---

-I completed my Research Masters in Lingusitics from the University of Groningen, The Netherlands.
+I graduated in Master of Science in Cognitive Science from the University of Trento.